Syed Sohail Abbas Shah

-Syed Sohail Abbas Shah is a Pakistani politician who is currently a member of the Gilgit Baltistan Assembly.
+Syed Sohail Abbas Shah is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since June 2026, and also held this role from November 2020 to November 2025.
 He was the Minister of Law & Parliamentary Affairs and Board of Revenue in Government of Gilgit Baltistan from December 2020 until his resignation in May 2024.

 Political career

-Shah contested the 2020 Gilgit-Baltistan Assembly by-election on 22 November 2020 from GBA-3 (Gilgit-III) on the ticket of the Pakistan Tehreek-e-Insaf.
-He won GBA-3 (Gilgit-III) by the margin of 2,195 votes over the Independent runner up Muhammad Iqbal.
+Shah contested the 2020 Gilgit-Baltistan Assembly by-election on 22 November 2020 from GBA-3 Gilgit-III on the ticket of the Pakistan Tehreek-e-Insaf (PTI).
+He won GBA-3 Gilgit-III by the margin of 2,195 votes over the Independent runner up Muhammad Iqbal.
 He garnered 6,873 votes while Iqbal received 4,678 votes.
+The election for this GBA-3 Gilgit-III was held one week after the rest of the region due to the death of Shah's father, Syed Jaffar Shah, on 11 October 2020.
+His father was the president of PTI's Gilgit-Baltistan chapter, and was contesting the election from GBA-3 Gilgit-III as a candidate of PTI.

+He was appointed to Chief Minister Khalid Khurshid's cabinet as a Provincial Minister for Law & Parliamentary Affairs and Board of Revenue on 2 December 2020.
+After the election of fall of Khurshid's government and election of Gulbar Khan as Chief Minister, Shah was re-appointed as the Provincial Minister for Law, Health, and Parliamentary Affairs.
+He resigned from this position on 18 May 2024.

+He was re-elected to the Gilgit-Baltistan Assembly from GBA-3 Gilgit-III as an independent candidate supported by PTI in the 2026 Gilgit Baltistan Assembly election.
+He received 8,060 votes and defeated Aftab Haider, a candidate of Pakistan People's Party (PPP).